-It takes roughly about an hour to get from General Luna to the uncrowded beach of Magpupungko Beach.
-It’s a stretch of cream coloured sand with famous stones and natural tidal pools at its northern tip.
+It takes roughly an hour to get from General Luna to the uncrowded beach of Magpupungko Beach.
+It’s a stretch of cream-colored sand with famous stones and natural tidal pools at its northern tip.

 Despite the tide, the underwater crevices are clearly visible against the background of beautiful turquoise water, unlike the wide brown coral stones, separating calm tidal basins from the breaking waves of the Philippine Sea.
 You will be amazed!